Samaara-Das/Tradingview-to-Everywhere/README.md

 Then it sends that snapshot to a database and to Poolsifi.

 ## Things to do for programmers:
+- In `categories.py`, make the values of the constants equal to the names of the discord webhooks where the snapshots are supposed to go.
+Examples: The `CURRENCIES` constant has the value of "currencies" because that is the name of the webhook for the channel underneath the "CURRENCIES" group.
+The `INDIAN_STOCKS` constant has the value of "indian-stocks" because that is the name of the webhook for the channel underneath the "INDIAN STOCKS" group.

+- In the Trade Drawer indicator, in Pinescrirpt, the first 6 inputs have to arranged in this order: dateTime, entry, sl, tp1, tp2, tp3

+- In `categories.py`, also put the webhook link for each channel.
+Each constant that ends with `_WEBHOOK_LINK` should have a link which is associated with that specific constant i.e. channel.

 - In `main.py`, specify the indicators' short-titles.
 They are currently: "Trade" and "Screener".

 - In `main.py`, specify the screener indicator's & trade drawer indicator's script names.
 They are currently "Premium Screener" & "Trade Drawer"

 - Premium Screener can have only 1 input which is opens a dropdown.
 That is the Timeframe input.
 It has to be this way so that the Timeframe input can be found in `change_screener_timeframe` in `open_tv.py`

+- If the symbols in `symbol_settings.py` are rare and have prices like -5.0000000034782 or 0.00000389, go to the screener and fix the code in the alertMsg function to make it convert those prices into their correct string versions.
+Their string versions should be the exact same as the prices and should not be rounded off and the decimal places should not be cut off.

 - In `symbol_settings.py`, in `main_symbols`, each list should have atleast 15 symbols and each category should have symbols that are of the same timezone (trading session) so that if 1 symbol is closed, that would mean that the other symbols of the category are closed.
 That would also mean that if 1 symbol is open, that would mean that the other symbols of the category are open.
 1 symbol should speak for the rest.
 This is done to prevent looking for signals on a closed market.
 If the symbols in a category are of the same timezone, that would mean that one of the symbols would speak for the rest of the symbols' timezone.

 - In `open_tv.py`, make sure the `LAYOUT_NAME` constant is set to the name of the layout which is meant for the screener.

-- In `open_tv.py`, make sure the `SCREENER_MSG_TIMEOUT` constant is set to the number of seconds that Python will wait for the screener's alert to come up in the Alerts log. the default is 75 (1min 15secs)
+- In `open_tv.py`, make sure the `SCREENER_MSG_TIMEOUT` constant is set to the number of seconds that Python will wait for the screener's alert to come up in the Alerts log. the default is 77 (1min 17secs)

 - In `open_tv.py`, make sure the `USED_SYMBOLS_INPUT` constant is equal to the name of the Used Symbols input in the screener

 - In `open_tv.py`, specify the timeframe of the chart and of the screener.
 The timeframe of the chart is the timeframe which the indicators run on.
 It is in the `CHART_TIMEFRAME` constant.
 The value of the constant should be a string and one of these options (The spelling must be correct):![Alt text](image.png)
 The timeframe of the screener is the Timeframe input in the screener which controls the timeframe of the entries.
 It is in the `SCREENER_TIMEFRAME` constant.
 It should be a string and one of these options (The spelling must be correct): ![Alt text](image-1.png)

 - `SYMBOL_INPUTS` in `open_tv.py` should be the same as the number of symbol inputs in the screener

 - The Premium Screener indicator on Tradingview has to be starred (so that it can appear in the Favorites dropdown)

 ## Some errors which might happen